ciubotaru/share-on-diaspora/trunk/readme.txt

 * Russian
 * Serbo-Croatian -- contributed by Borisa Djuraskovic from Webhostinghub.com
 * Spanish -- contributed by Andrew Kurtis from Webhostinghub.com and David Charte
-* French -- contributed by Stef20 from stef20.info/blog and Se7h.

 To change language, set the $locale variable to your language code (e.g. $locale = 'pt_BR';) in wp-config.php.